Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

-As discussed by Henriques \cite{Hen}, one deficiency of the above result is that for a Lie $n$-algebra $L$ (e.g. a Lie algebra), one might hope for a finite dimensional integrating Lie $n$-group.
-As discussed in Remark~\ref{r:nomin} above, there are obstructions to this integrability in general \cite[Theorem 7.5, Example 7.10]{Hen}: in the notation above, Henriques constructed a natural map
+\paragraph{{\bf Main Results Revisited: Lie's 3rd Theorem for Lie $n$-algebras}} Given a finite type Lie $n$-algebra $L$, i.e.\ a Lie $\infty$-algebra concentrated in the first $n$ non-positive degrees, one might hope to improve our main theorem and an obtain a finite dimensional integrating Lie $n$-group.
+In some cases, this is indeed achievable, for example when $L$ is the string Lie 2-algebra $\str_k(\g)$.
+As discussed by Henriques \cite{Hen} there are, in general, obstructions preventing a truncated infinite-dimensional integration \cite[Thm.\ 7.5, Ex.\ 7.10]{Hen}.
+More precisely, Henriques constructed a natural map

-and proved that $\tau_{\le n}\int L$ is representable if and only if $\partial_n$ has discrete image.
-In Section~\ref{s:lie3n}, we introduce a notion of Lie $n^\ast$-group/oid, extending to the $n > 1$ case the notion of effective Weinstein groupoid introduced by Tseng-Zhu \cite{TZ} in their study of integration of Lie 1-algebroids for $n>1$.
-Roughly speaking, a Lie $n^\ast$-group/oid is a Lie $(n+1)$-group/oid which is an $n$-group/oid up to some discrete ambiguity in the $(n+1)$-cells.
-As established in \cite[Theorem 1.2]{TZ}, every Lie algebroid $A$ integrates to an effective Weinstein groupoid $\mathcal{H}(A)$ (see the first paragraph of \cite[Section 4.2]{TZ}), and, thus, by Zhu's nerve construction \cite[Theorem 1.4]{Z} to a Lie $1^\ast$-groupoid.
-We establish an analogue for finite type Lie $n$-algebras (see Sections~\ref{s:post} and \ref{s:lie3n} for notation and definitions).
+where $G$ is the simply connected Lie group integrating $H_0(L)$, and he proved that $\tau_{\le n}\int L$ is representable if and only if $\partial_n$ has discrete image.
+This same issue arises in our context for constructing a finite-dimensional Lie $n$-group.

+In Sec.\ \ref{s:lie3n}, we introduce a notion of Lie $n^\ast$-groupoid, extending to the $n > 1$ case the notion of effective Weinstein groupoid introduced by Tseng-Zhu \cite{TZ} in their study of integration of Lie 1-algebroids.
+See Section \ref{s:lie3n} for the precise definition.
+In particular, a Lie $n^\ast$-group is, roughly speaking, a Lie $(n+1)$-group which is an $n$-group up to some discrete ambiguity in the $(n+1)$-cells.
+As established in \cite[Thm.\ 1.2]{TZ}, every Lie algebroid integrates to an effective Weinstein groupoid as defined in \cite[Sec.\ 4.2]{TZ}, and, thus, by Zhu's nerve construction \cite[Thm.\ 1.4]{Z} to a Lie $1^\ast$-groupoid in our sense.
+We establish an analogue of this for finite type Lie $n$-algebras.

-\begin{corollary}[Lie's Third Theorem for Lie $n$-algebras\footnote{In the early stages of this work, the authors incorrectly claimed a stronger result.
+\begin{corollary}[Lie's 3rd Theorem for Lie $n$-algebras\footnote{In the early stages of this work, the authors incorrectly claimed a stronger result.
 Fixing this led to the present definition of Lie $n^\ast$-group.}] Let $n>0$ and let $L$ be a finite type Lie $n$-algebra.
-Let $\cG\to^\sim \sint L$ be a locally minimal model as in Theorem~\ref{t:main}.
-Then $\tau_{<n+1}\cG$ is a finite dimensional Lie $n^*$-group, and a locally minimal model for $\tau_{<n+1}\sint L$.
+Let $\cG^{\ft}_\bl(L) \xto{\sim} \sint L$ be a locally minimal model as in Thm.\ \ref{t:main4}. \begin{enumerate} \item The Moore truncation $\tau_{<n+1}\cG^{\ft}(L)_\bl$ is a finite dimensional Lie $n^*$-group, and a locally minimal model for $\tau_{<n+1}\sint L$.